Back to blog

 The Harshest Crypto Tax Countries

-India's crypto tax regime is arguably the harshest in the world:
+India's crypto tax regime is among the most restrictive globally:

 • Rate: 30% flat on all crypto gains — no distinction between short-term and long-term